QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

                   [0,  1,  0]])
     G = np.array([[0, 1, 0]])

-The matrix :math:`A` has one eigenvalue equal to unity.

-It is associated with the :math:`A_{11}` component that captures a constant component of the state :math:`x_t`.
+The matrix :math:`A` has one eigenvalue equal to unity that is associated with the :math:`A_{11}` component that captures a constant component of the state :math:`x_t`.

 We can verify that the two eigenvalues of :math:`A` not associated with